microsoft/vscode-docs/docs/remote/containers.md

 ## Managing containers

-By default, when the Remote - Containers extension will automatically start up any containers mentioned in `devcontainer.json`.
+By default, the Remote - Containers extension will automatically start up any containers mentioned in `devcontainer.json` when you open a folder in a container.
 When you close VS Code, it will either:

 - Automatically shut down the container if an image or Dockerfile is specified.
-- Leave the containers running if a Docker Compose file is specified to preserve command line workflows.
-However, you can change this behavior by adding `"shutdownAction": "stopCompose"` to the json file.
+- Leave the containers running if a Docker Compose file is specified.
+This is done to avoid impacting command line workflows, but you can change this behavior by adding `"shutdownAction": "stopCompose"` to `devcontainer.json`.

 In either case, you can view and manage your containers using one of the following options: